asquare004/Sentiment-Analysis-of-IMDb-Reviews/README.md

-# Sentiment Analysis of IMDb-Reviews
+# Sentiment Analysis of IMDb Reviews

 This repository contains code for sentiment analysis of IMDb reviews using the following three models :